Techdevweb/Pose-Detection/README.md

-# A React App that uses Twensorflow and Posenet to detect pose.
+# A React App that uses Tensorflow and Posenet to detect pose.

 # Getting Started with Create React App